connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 # ESLINT > AIRBNB > PRETTIER > VS CODE

-This guide will attempt to walk you through every step of setting up a linting workflow for your Javascript files.
-I'm working exclusively on MacOS (10.15 Catalina), so your mileage vary on Linux and Windows.
-The focus is on vanilla browser-based Javascript, but we'll include incidental coverage for some [React](#react) and jQuery syntax along the way.
-Following these steps will:
+This guide is a step-by-step walkthrough for setting up a Javascript (or _JS_) linting workflow.
+I work exclusively on MacOS (10.15 Catalina), so your mileage may vary on Linux and Windows.
+The focus is on vanilla, browser-based Javascript, but it includes some coverage for [React](#react) and jQuery as well.
+**The goal:**

-1. Install [ESLint](https://eslint.org/) locally to check your code for style and structural errors.
+1. Install [ESLint](https://eslint.org/) locally, which will check our code for style and structural errors.
-1. Set the [AirBnB Style Guide](https://github.com/airbnb/javascript) as your default ruleset.
+1. Set the [AirBnB Style Guide](https://github.com/airbnb/javascript) as our default ruleset.
-1. Install either [Prettier](https://prettier.io/docs/en/index.html) or [this fork](https://github.com/btmills/prettier) of Prettier to auto-format common styling mistakes whenever you save a Javascript file.
+1. Install either [Prettier](https://prettier.io/) or [this fork](https://github.com/btmills/prettier) of Prettier to enable powerful auto-formatting whenever we save a JS file.
-1. Integrate ESLint and Prettier into VS Code so that all formatting work can be done live within the editor.
+1. Integrate ESLint and Prettier into VS Code so that all formatting work can be handled directly within the editor.

 If I've made any mistakes, as I'm sure I have, please feel free to [submit a pull request](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/) or [raise an issue](https://docs.github.com/en/enterprise/2.15/user/articles/creating-an-issue).
 If you follow everything listed in here and it still won't work (and you're on Mac), just get in touch and I'll do my best to help you troubleshoot.

 ## GETTING STARTED

-**[This article](https://blog.echobind.com/integrating-prettier-eslint-airbnb-style-guide-in-vscode-47f07b5d7d6a) was the original inspiration for this guide.** After spending time in VS Code with that setup, I've made some changes to stay closer to [AirBnB's style guide docs](https://github.com/airbnb/javascript) while adding context and simplifying configuration slightly.
-If you just want a list of my install commands without the explanation, see the **[TLDR version](./TLDR-eslint.md)**.
+**[This article](https://blog.echobind.com/integrating-prettier-eslint-airbnb-style-guide-in-vscode-47f07b5d7d6a) was my original inspiration.** After spending time in VS Code with that setup, I've made some changes to stay closer to [AirBnB's style guide docs](https://github.com/airbnb/javascript) while adding additional context.
+If you just want a list of the install commands without any explanation, see the **[TLDR version](./TLDR-eslint.md)**.
+In this guide, **terminal commands will always be on their own line, pre-fixed with a $ sign.** Don't include the **$** when typing the command in the terminal; it's used here only to indicate _this is a terminal command you should enter_.

-This guide is specifically focused on using ESLint & Prettier within VS Code, rather than directly through the [ESLint CLI](https://eslint.org/docs/user-guide/command-line-interface).
-If you're not yet comfortable using VS Code as your primary editor, [@seyitaintkim's VS-Code write-up](https://github.com/seyitaintkim/VS-Code) covers a lot more ground than what I've written here.
-Again, my goal is simply to make the ESLint / Prettier / VS Code install as straightforward as possible with a detailed walkthrough.
+This guide focuses exclusively on using ESLint & Prettier within VS Code, rather than _via_ the [ESLint CLI](https://eslint.org/docs/user-guide/command-line-interface).
+If you're not yet comfortable using VS Code, [@seyitaintkim's VS Code write-up](https://github.com/seyitaintkim/VS-Code) is a good primer; check that out before continuing here.
+You can stop at a few different points, depending on how sophisicated you want your set-up to be:
+- **Step 0 to 2** will give you a working ESLint set-up within VS Code.
+- Continuing to **Step 3** will add additional auto-formatting _via_ Prettier.
+- Finally, **Step 4** provides additional configuration options for tailoring ESLint to your particular needs and preferences.

 **PREREQUISITES**

-- **Basic command line skills:** You can mostly copy-paste the commands in this guide, but knowing how to `cd / ls / etc`, as well as how to use _flags_ (like `<command> --help`) will help.
+- **Basic command line skills:** You can mostly copy-paste the commands in this guide, but knowing how to `cd / ls / etc`, as well as understanding _flags_ (like `<command> --help`), will be a plus.
 See [this guide](./Command-Line.md) for more info.
 - **VS Code basics:** I'm assuming that you're already using VS Code, and that you understand the basics of how to navigate around it.
 If not, read [Sey's guide](https://github.com/seyitaintkim/VS-Code) first.
-- **_npm_ already installed:** If you're not sure if you have npm, type `npm --version` into your terminal (and hit enter).
-If you see a number, you have npm installed already.
-If not, follow [this link](https://www.npmjs.com/get-npm) to install Node & npm. __**npx**__ ([a similar tool](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b)) should be installed automatically alongside npm.
-You can confirm this by running `npx -v` and looking for the version number.
+- **_npm_ installed & up-to-date:** If you're not sure if you have npm installed, type `npm --version` into your terminal and hit enter.
+If you see a number, it's already installed.
+If not, follow [this link](https://www.npmjs.com/get-npm) to install Node & npm. ([A similar tool](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b)) called **_npx_** should be installed automatically with npm.
+To confirm, enter `npx -v` and look for the version number.
 If you'd like a little background on what exactly npm _is_, see the [notes](#a-few-words-on-npm) below.
-- **Terminology => Linter:** A linter is a program that can parse your source code to detect errors or styling inconsistencies.
-Linters are useful for making sure multiple developers can work on a project in a consistent code style with as few errors as possible.
-ESLint is a powerful linter with lots of built-in functionality and extensibility.
-Prettier is a more narrowly focused _code formatter_ that can auto-fix many style errors.
+- **Terminology - _Linter_:** A _linter_ is a program that parses your source code to detect syntax errors or styling inconsistencies.
+Linters are useful for making sure multiple developers can work on a shared project in a consistent code style with as few errors as possible.
+ESLint is a powerful configurable linter.
+Prettier, by contrast, is a narrowly-focused _code formatter_ that auto-fixes many style issues.
 It works by taking an [AST representation](https://blog.buildo.io/a-tour-of-abstract-syntax-trees-906c0574a067) of your code and re-printing it according to predefined & opinionated style rules.
 (For a bit more info on Prettier's design principles & under-the-hood implementation, see [this blog post](https://jlongster.com/A-Prettier-Formatter)).

 ## STEP 0: Picking a folder

-All of the installation commands below should be entered while in a single folder in your terminal.
+All of the commands below should be executred while in a single folder in your terminal, unless otherwise indicated.
 Whatever folder you pick for this installation will then contain your installed packages and configuration files.
 ESLint will be available to other files within that folder, as well as to files within any sub-folders.
 For example, I've set up my _Software Immersive_ workspace along this path:

 `~/Desktop/Coding/Course-Name/Immersive`

 where `~` is my home folder (literally `/Users/connorrosedelisle`).
 ESLint & Prettier are installed in this **`Immersive`** folder.
 The **`Immersive`** folder, or _directory_, then contains multiple sub-folders, or _sub-directories_, each of which is an assignment or project I've cloned from GitHub.
-Because these assignment sub-directories are _inside_ the folder where I installed ESLint and Prettier, the linter will still have access to them.
+Since these assignment sub-folders are _inside_ the folder where I installed ESLint and Prettier, the linter will still have access to them.
 The cloned projects are each tracked as their own separate git repositories, while the **`Immersive`** folder itself is **_not_** tracked via [git](./Git-Github.md) / version control.

-You don't have to copy my exact directory path set-up; just make sure you pick an install folder that can contain all of the projects you want linted and fixed (with the same AirBnB style rules).
-Remember that _every_ sub-directory will be following this configuration, so don't pick a folder that contains outside projects already following their own style guides.
-Once you've decided on a folder for installation, you should navigate to that folder within your terminal and move on to the next step.
+You don't have to copy my exact directory path set-up; just make sure you pick an install folder that can contain all of the projects you want linted and fixed with the same AirBnB style rules.
+Remember that _every_ sub-folder will be following this configuration, so don't pick a folder that contains outside projects already following their own style guides.
+Once you've chosen a folder for installation, you should navigate to that folder within your terminal and move on to the next step.

-## STEP 1: Install ESLint
+## STEP 1: ESLint

+### Initializing with npm
-Before we get started, we'll create a **`package.json`** file to keep track of what we've installed.
-First, make sure you're in your terminal within the folder you've chosen (_hint:_ `pwd`).
-To create **`package.json`** using automatic default values, we will _initialize via npm_:
+Before we get started, let's create a **`package.json`** file to keep track of what we've installed.
+You should already be in your terminal within the folder you've chosen (_hint:_ `pwd`).
+To create **`package.json`** with default values, let's _initialize via npm_:

-`npm init --yes`
+**$** `npm init --yes`

-This do will do a few things:
+This will:
-1. Initialize our current folder as an _npm package_.
-This isn't relevant to our current task, but with a few tweaks we could technically register our current folder and all the code it contains with [npm](https://docs.npmjs.com/about-npm/).
-To over-simplify, npm packages are just directories containing code files and a completed **`package.json`**.
+1. **Initialize our current folder as an _npm package_.** To over-simplify, npm packages are just folders containing code files and a completed **`package.json`**.
+It isn't relevant to us, but with a few tweaks we could technically register our current folder and all the code it contains with [npm](https://docs.npmjs.com/about-npm/).
 Which brings us to:
-1. Create a **`package.json`** file in the current directory.
-As discussed, this file will now keep track of many of the additional packages we'll be installing.
+1. **Create a **`package.json`** file in the current directory.** This file keeps track of the packages we'll be installing.
-1. Set some default values within **`package.json`** including a _name_, _version number_, and _license_.
-Since we don't plan to directly publish our folder on npm, we won't worry about any of these values.
+1. **Set some default values within **`package.json`**** including a _name_, _version number_, and _license_.
+Since we're not publishing our folder on npm, we won't worry about any of these values.
 However, you can look through [the docs](https://docs.npmjs.com/files/package.json) for more information.
 <br>

+### Installing ESLint
-Once we've initialized our folder, we can install the core ESLint package:
+Next, to install the core ESLint package:

-`npm install eslint --save-dev`
+**&** `npm install eslint --save-dev`

 ###### (You can safely ignore any `npm WARN` messages about missing descriptions or fields.)

 This will:
 1. Create a folder called **`node_modules`**, inside which all our packages will be installed.
 1. Install the ESLint package within **`node_modules`**.
-1. Register ESLint as a `dev-dependency` in **`package.json`**.
+1. Register ESLint as a _dev-dependency_ in **`package.json`**.
-1. Install all the other packages ESLint depends on, as shown in **`npm`**'s terminal output.
+1. Install all the other packages ESLint depends on, as shown in npm's terminal output.
 1. Create a **`package-lock.json`** file in the current directory.
-This file will automatically keep track of the version information of the packages we install, as well as the required version numbers for any of their dependencies.
+This file automatically keeps track of the version infor of packages we install, as well as the required version numbers for any of their _dependencies_.

 <details>
 <summary><i>Technical Aside</i></summary>
-The <code>--save-dev</code> flag will register the package we just installed as a <i>Development Dependency</i> within <code>package.json</code>.
+The <code>--save-dev</code> flag registers the package we just installed as a <i>development dependency</i> within <code><b>package.json</b></code>.
 Dev-dependencies are packages required only during the development phase, rather than in production.
 That is, they are packages that help us <i>write</i> our code, but they do not contribute any functionality to the code we deploy to users.
 </details>
 <br>

+### Installing AirBnB
-Next, without changing folders, install the AirBnB configuration for ESLint:
+Without changing folders, install the AirBnB configuration for ESLint:

-`npx install-peerdeps --dev eslint-config-airbnb`
+**$** `npx install-peerdeps --dev eslint-config-airbnb`

-This package adds AirBnB's style guide as a ruleset within ESLint.
-However, this ruleset is not enabled automatically.
-To force ESLint to follow the AirBnB rules, we need to set up our ESLint configuration file.
-To start, create a new file - in the same folder we've been working in - called **`.eslintrc.json`**:
+The `eslint-config-airbnb` package adds AirBnB's style guide as a ruleset within ESLint.
+However, these rules are not enabled automatically.
+First we need to set up our ESLint configuration file.
+Create a new file, in the same folder we've been working in, called **`.eslintrc.json`**:

-`touch .eslintrc.json`
+**$** `touch .eslintrc.json`

-The leading dot in front of the filename is very important!
-(Read more on _dotfiles_ in the [notes](#what-the-heck-are-dotfiles).)
-This file will be in the **JSON** format, which lets us store our ESLint settings as properties on a Javascript object.
-Using a standardized file format like JSON allows many different programs, including VS Code, to interact with our settings configuration.
-The ESLint _config_ file can also be written in Javascript or [YAML](https://rollout.io/blog/yaml-tutorial-everything-you-need-get-started/), but JSON is the simplest for our purposes.
+The **leading dot** in front of the filename is _very important_!
+You can read more on _dotfiles_ in the [notes](#what-the-heck-are-dotfiles).
+This configuration file uses **JSON** formatting, which lets us store our ESLint settings as properties on a Javascript object.
+Using a standardized file format like JSON allows many different programs, including VS Code, to interact with our configured settings.
+The ESLint config file can also be written in Javascript or [YAML](https://rollout.io/blog/yaml-tutorial-everything-you-need-get-started/), but JSON is the simplest for now.

+### Configuring ESLint
-Now, open up **`.eslintrc.json`** in VS Code or another file editor, and copy in the below:
+Open the **`.eslintrc.json`** file in VS Code and copy in the following:

 ```json
 {